-Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on the Group's loss after taxation (and retained profits) measured in the respective functional currencies, translated into Hong Kong dollars at exchange rates, based on direct quotes, prevailing at the balance sheet date for presentation purposes.
+Results of the analysis as presented in the above table represent an aggregation of the instantaneous effects on the Group's loss after taxation (and retained profits) measured in the respective functional currencies, translated into Hong Kong dollars at exchange rates, based on direct quotes, prevailing at the end of the reporting period for presentation purposes.

-The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the balance sheet date.
-The analysis is performed on the same basis for 2013.
+The sensitivity analysis assumes that the change in foreign exchange rates had been applied to re-measure those financial instruments held by the Group which expose the Group to foreign currency risk at the end of the reporting period.
+The analysis is performed on the same basis for 2014.